Xzeryn/rag-ai-chatbot/README.md

       setIsLoading(true);

       try {
-        // Close any existing EventSource
         if (eventSourceRef.current) {
           eventSourceRef.current.close();
         }

-        // Create a new EventSource for this request eventSourceRef.current = new EventSource(`http://localhost:5000/api/chat?message=${encodeURIComponent(input)}`);
+        eventSourceRef.current = new EventSource(`http://localhost:5000/api/chat?message=${encodeURIComponent(input)}`);

-        // Add an initial bot message that will be updated setMessages(prevMessages => [...prevMessages, { markdown: '', isUser: false }]);
+        setMessages(prevMessages => [...prevMessages, { markdown: '', isUser: false }]);
         latestMessageRef.current = '';